Solsem cave: Figures and other finds

 Plan and section of the cave.
 Solsem cave is unique in Scandinavia by both being a site for cave paintings and having a layer of occupation earth.

 There are 13-14 human figures in the main group, which is located to the left of a large cross.
 The figures are between 30 and 100 cm tall.
 One of these supposed human figures has alternatively been interpreted as a club or a torch.
 In addition, several of the figures are described as "phallic", i.e. with a prominent penis.

 All the figures in the cave are painted in red on the rock face.
 The colour was produced using iron oxides, most likely mixed with water.

 In the middle of the cave, archaeologists have discovered a 10–20 cm thick cultural layer containing charcoal, animal bones and the remains of clams and snails.
 The bones belonged to various sea creatures: fish such as Atlantic cod, flatfish and Atlantic herring; several seal species; and a number of bird species including the great black-backed gull, willow grouse, common guillemot, great auk (now extinct), smew, white-tailed eagle, northern goshawk and rock dove.
 This array of animal bones suggests a culture that lived off of fishing and hunting both at sea and on the shoreline.
 The bones found also include the remains of cattle, sheep, goats and horses, animals associated with the Norwegian neolithic ("bondesteinalder") and periods that followed.

-A small number of human-made cultural artefacts made of stone and bone were found in the cave: a 5cm-long figure depicting a duck or great auk, a 9cm-long harpoon fragment made of bone or antlers, an articulated animal bone shaped with a human face, and the knuckle of a seagull that may have been used as a whistle.
+A small number of human-made cultural artefacts made of stone and bone were found in the cave: a 5 cm-long figure depicting a duck or great auk, a 9 cm-long harpoon fragment made of bone or antlers, an articulated animal bone shaped with a human face, and the knuckle of a seagull that may have been used as a whistle.